 Sewing Tips – Top 10 Scissors for all Occasions

-I have noticed at sewing courses that I have taken that people often try to bring their entire collection of sewing notions.
+I have noticed in sewing courses that I have taken that people often try to bring their entire collection of sewing notions.
 They spend hours of valuable class time trying to be organized, knocking things over, trying to find that exact little tool, and they never complete their projects on time.

 So, my strategy in the workroom and in classes is to simplify.
 Only have around and out what is needed and used.

 - Paper scissors.
 These are exactly what they claim to be.
-A utility scissors for cutting paper or anything else that is not fabric.
+Utility scissors for cutting paper or anything else that is not fabric.
 I never use my Ginghers for cutting paper.
 And if my workroom crew is using Ginghers to cut paper, they are handed paper scissors in a hurry!

 - Pinking shears.
 These are a scissor with a saw-tooth blade that cuts a pinked edge on fabric.
 This may be used as a seam finish on certain fabrics.
 These are not used very often in the workroom as the serger is the preferred method for finishing seams.
 This is an item that could almost be eliminated – almost!

 - The infamous stork scissors.
-These were in included as part of a class kit years ago.
+These were included as part of a class kit years ago.
 They are fun to have in my embroidery box, but they are not a favorite.
-This little stork will cut a single strand or two fo floss.
+This little stork will cut a single strand or two of floss.
 But the edges are not “knife sharp” and the tips are not precise.
 There are probably better pairs of stork scissors on the market.
 These are a take it or leave it scissors.

 - These are wonderful little 4-inch embroidery scissors by Marks.
 I have owned these for 35 or more years.
 They are still razor sharp and the tips still cut precisely to the end.
-These little gems are used for hand embroidery and the replace in their original pouch when not in use.
+These little gems are used for hand embroidery and placed in their original pouch when not in use.
 The scissors are made strong enough to cut dense embroidery.
 The tips are sharp and will cut edges and corners in cutwork cleanly.
 These are a favorite!

 - 6 Rotary cutter – this is not really scissors, but we use the rotary cutter so often in the workroom that it has become indispensable.
-Yes, we can not live without our cutter – the large size cutter to boot!
+Yes, we can not live without our cutter – the large-size cutter to boot!